-Psalm 76 praises the Lord after He has defeated a large number of enemy troops.
-Psalm 76:1-6 covers how the Lord defeated “the chariot and horse” and broke “the arrows of the bow, the shield, and the sword, and the battle” in Jerusalem (Salem).
+Psalm 76 praises the Lord after He defeated a large number of enemy troops.
+Psalm 76:1-6 covers how the Lord defeated “the chariot and horse” and broke “the arrows of the bow, the shield, and the sword, and the battle” in Jerusalem (Salem):

-“(1) To the chief Musician on Neginoth, A Psalm or Song of Asaph.
-In Judah is God known: his name is great in Israel.
+“(1) In Judah is God known: his name is great in Israel.
 (2) In Salem also is his tabernacle, and his dwelling place in Zion.
 (3) There brake he the arrows of the bow, the shield, and the sword, and the battle.
 Selah.
 (4) Thou art more glorious and excellent than the mountains of prey.
 (5) The stouthearted are spoiled, they have slept their sleep: and none of the men of might have found their hands.
 (6) At thy rebuke, O God of Jacob, both the chariot and horse are cast into a dead sleep.”
 (Psalm 76:1-6)